KubeRocketCI/docs/versioned_docs/version-3.14/operator-guide/microsoft-entra/oauth2-proxy-authentication.md

 3. After adding the necessary members, review the group settings and click **Create** to save the group.
 Repeat this process for each required group.

-## Configuring OAuth2-proxy Helm chart
+## Deploying the OAuth2-Proxy Helm Chart for Tekton Dashboard

 To integrate OAuth2-proxy with the configured Microsoft Entra Application, it is necessary to configure the OAuth2-proxy Helm chart.